-The AML/CFT programs provided in subparagraph II of paragraph 1 should include following policies, procedures and controls:
+The AML/CFT programs provided in Subparagraph II of Paragraph 1 shall include following policies, procedures and controls:

-- I. Customer due diligence ("CDD") - II.
-Name screening on customers and related parties of a transaction. - III.
+- I. Customer due diligence ("CDD"). - II.
+Name screening on customers and related parties of a transaction.

+- III.
 Ongoing monitoring of accounts and transactions. - IV.
 Correspondent banking. - V. Record-keeping. - VI.
 Reporting of currency transactions that reach a certain amount. - VII.
 Reporting of transactions suspected to involve money laundering or terrorism financing ("suspicious ML/TF transactions") and reporting in accordance with "Counter-Terrorism Financing Act". - VIII.
 Appointment of an AML/CFT responsible officer. - IX.
 Procedures for screening and hiring employees. - X. An ongoing employee training program. - XI.
 An independent audit function to test the effectiveness of AML/CFT system. - XII.
 Others required in AML/CFT related regulations or by FSC.

-A bank that has any foreign branch (or subsidiary) should establish group-level AML/CFT programs and implement such programs in all branches and subsidiaries.
-In addition to the policies, procedures and controls provided in last paragraph, on condition that the regulatory requirements on data confidentiality of R.O.C. and jurisdictions where the bank has any foreign branch (or subsidiary) are met, such programs should include:
+A bank that has any branch (or subsidiary) should establish group-level AML/CFT programs and implement such programs in all branches and subsidiaries.
+In addition to the policies, procedures and controls provided in preceding paragraph, on condition that the laws and regulatory requirements on data confidentiality of R.O.C. and jurisdictions where the bank has any foreign branch (or subsidiary) are met, such programs should include:

 - I. Policies and procedures for sharing information within the group required for the purposes of CDD and ML/TF risk management. - II.
-That group-level compliance, audit, and AML/CFT functions should be provided with customer, account, and transaction information from branches and subsidiaries when necessary for AML/CFT purposes. - III.
-Safeguards on the confidentiality and use of information exchanged.
+That group-level compliance, audit, and AML/CFT functions may be provided with customer, account, and transaction information from branches and subsidiaries when necessary for AML/CFT purposes.
+In addition, it should also include information and analysis conducted for abnormal transactions or activities.
+When it is considered necessary, branches (or subsidiaries) may be provided with the aforementioned information through the group management functions. - III.
+Safeguards on the confidentiality and use of information exchanged, including security protection against information disclosure.

 A bank should ensure its foreign branches (or subsidiaries) implement the AML/CFT measures of head office (or parent company) on condition that local regulatory requirements are met.
-In the case that regulatory requirements of the jurisdictions where head office (or parent company) and a branch (or subsidiary) are located are different, the branch (or subsidiary) should comply with the stricter ones.
+In the case that regulatory requirements of the jurisdictions where head office (or parent company) and a branch (or subsidiary) are located differently, the branch (or subsidiary) should comply with the stricter ones.
 If there are any doubts in determining whether regulatory requirements are stricter or less strict, a bank should follow the determination of competent authorities in the jurisdiction where the bank's head office (or parent company) is located.
 If a bank's branch (or subsidiary) is not allowed to implement the measures of head office (or parent company) due to conflicting with foreign regulatory requirements, the bank should apply appropriate additional measures to manage ML/TF risks and inform FSC.